 Free Things to Do in San Antonio

 A popular activity is to take a river cruise – a small boat will take you on a short cruise, during which you will hear some entertaining stories about the history of the River Walk and some of the buildings surrounding it.
 You can choose to stay in one of the many hotels on the River Walk as well, but it may be too noisy for families, as night life is quite rowdy.

 For families who love the outdoors, Lost Maples (an hour and a half drive north of San Antonio) offers a great place to hike and/or camp.
 Visitors enjoy picnicking, camping, backpacking, sightseeing, hiking, photography, bird watching, fishing, swimming and nature study.
 Most popular in November, this is the only park in Texas where you can see changing leaves.

-The Enchanted Rock is located in the Enchanted Rock State Natural Area near Fredericksburg, Texas, about an hour and a half north of San Antonio.
-It is a 500-foot-high dome of pink granite, the second largest such formation in North America.
-It is reported to be one billion years old!
-It is featured in many Indian legends.
+The Enchanted Rock is located in the Enchanted Rock State Natural Area near Fredericksburg (about an hour and a half north of San Antonio).
+This 500-foot-high dome of pink granite is the second largest of such formations in North America.
+Reported to be one billion years old, it’s featured in many Indian legends.
 It is truly an impressive site and extremely popular with hikers.
 Anyone, young or old can hike this quite easily, but it does take some time.
-This hike is not to be done in the heat of the summer, unless the heat does not bother you at all!
-Bring a picnic lunch and lots of water.
-Families will enjoy lunch on top of the Rock, which is very flat and offers the most amazing view of the Texas Hill Country.
-Families can choose to camp near the Rock, to travel back to San Antonio, or to stay in nearby Fredericksburg, a great small town full of restaurants, boutique and antique shops, and wineries.
-Mom and dad will love sampling the wine for $10 at the nearby wineries.
+This hike is not to be done in the summer, unless the heat doesn’t bother you!